fieryhenry/tbcml/README.md

 class BasicCustomForm(core.CustomForm):
-    """For better organization, these classes could be defined in another / separate files and then imported"""
+    """For better organization, these classes could be defined in another / separate files and then imported.

+    See core/game_data/cat_base/new_cats.py for documetation of cats
+    """

     def __init__(self):
         super().__init__(form_type=core.CatFormType.FIRST)